rrkulkarni108/CompositeWavelets/README.md

 # Composite Wavelet Matrix Based Transforms and Applications
 Radhika Kulkarni and Brani Vidakovic

-This repository contains MATLAB and Python files of simulations and examples in the paper.
+This repository contains MATLAB and selected Python files of simulations and examples in the paper.
 Figures and simulations can be reproduced using these files.
 Please reach out to rrkulkarni@tamu.edu with any inquiries.